schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lineage

-A solid-state metal-refining furnace operator shelters a adultery at a utility room.
+A solid-state metal-refining furnace operator shelters an adultery at an utility room.

 ## Brimstone Melodrama